spikecurtis/calico-ubuntu-vagrant/README.md

     docker exec workload-A ping -c 4 192.168.0.4

 By default, networks are configured so that their members can communicate with one another, but workloads in other networks cannot reach them.
 B and D are in their own networks so shouldn't be able to ping anyone else.

+You list the networks using

+    docker network ls

 Finally, to clean everything up (without doing a `vagrant destroy`), you can run